Xionse/Contact-Form-with-Email-Notification-and-Captcha/README.md

 If you find any bugs or issues with the contact form, please open an issue on the GitHub repository.
 Pull requests are also welcome for any improvements or additional features you would like to add.

+## Acknowledgements
+This contact form was inspired by several open-source projects and tutorials, including:

+* Bootstrap
+* Google reCAPTCHA
+* PHPMailer
+* W3Schools